bangbay/wp-user-avatar/readme.txt

 [Read more about get_avatar in the WordPress Function Reference](http://codex.wordpress.org/Function_Reference/get_avatar).

 = Can I create a custom Default Avatar? =
-In your Discussion settings, you can upload your own Default Avatar.
+In your WP User Avatar settings, you can upload your own Default Avatar.

 = Can I insert WP User Avatar directly into a post? =